ggabrakadabra/autocomplete/README.md

 # Autocomplete
-A node cli autocomplete program that will return the top 25 words from a given file.
+Goal: Create a program that can autocomplete word fragments using one or more text files as the data source.

 ## How to Use
 clone project and run `npm install`